Welcome to St Andrew by the Wardrobe

 Thank you for your interest in this beautiful Wren church where the passing generations have worshipped God and sought his blessing.
 We warmly welcome those who come to join us for worship or who seek a quiet place in the midst of the city’s bustle.
 We also welcome students and tourists who come to visit our memorial to William Shakespeare (see history).
 We invite you to join with us in building and sustaining the Christian life and witness of this historic part of the City of London.
 Visit us if you can.

-As the weather becomes colder and wetter, join us in praying for those caught up in the floods or have no shelter at all:
+As the weather becomes colder and temperatures plunge below zero at night, join us in praying for those in our capital who have no shelter.

 God of compassion,